kubermatic/docs/content/kubermatic/master/architecture/concept/kkp-concepts/addons/_index.en.md

 Addons are specific services and tools extending the functionality of Kubernetes/OpenShift.

+## Comparison To KKP Applications

+While sharing a similar goal, [KKP Applications](../../../../tutorials-howtos/applications/) and KKP Addons differ in scope and complexity:

+KKP Applications provide an integration using established Kubernetes Technologies to deploy Application workload and configuration.
+They are a great choice for leveraging Kubernetes community contributions or basing your own applications on them.
+For example to deploy the popular monitoring solution Prometheus, you can make use of the community-developed [Prometheus Helm Chart](https://github.com/prometheus-community/helm-charts) and do not have to package the application yourself.
+Furthermore, Applications integrate seamlessly into the KKP lifecycle and can be stored in KKP Cluster Templates for re-usability.

+KKP Addons on the other hand, are powerful extensions which can not only deploy workload and configuration into a cluster, but also change the underlying functionality of the cluster itself.
+The majority of KKP addons are provided directly by Kubermatic.
+Addons are a great choice if you want to extend the functionality of your cluster and when you need access to lower-level functionality.

+In general, we recommend the usage of Applications for workloads running inside a cluster and recommend to use Addons when specific lower-level capabilities are required (e.g. making changes to nodes of a cluster or changing network interfaces).

 ### Default Addons

 Default addons are installed in each user-cluster in KKP.
 The default addons are: